antonfirsov/docs/2016/09-Sep/introducing-dotnet-standard-20/introducing-dotnet-standard-20.md

 If you want to learn more about how the compatibility shim works, take a look at the [specification for .NET Standard 2.0][spec-compatshim].

-## Breaking change between .NET Standard 1.x and 2.0
+## .NET Standard 2.0 Breaking Change: Adding .NET Framework 4.6.1 Compatibility

 A standard is only as useful as there are platforms implementing it.
 At the same time, we want to make the .NET Standard meaningful and useful in and of itself,